Akaflieg-Freiburg/enroute/index.markdown

 Our free aeronautical maps can be downloaded for offline use.
 In addition to airspaces, airfields and navaids, selected maps also show traffic circuits as well as flight procedures for control zones.
-[The maps receive near-weekly updates and cover large parts of the world.](https://akaflieg-freiburg.github.io/enrouteText/manual/03-reference/mapData.html)
+[The maps receive daily updates and cover large parts of the world.](https://akaflieg-freiburg.github.io/enrouteText/manual/03-reference/mapData.html)

 While **Enroute Flight Navigation** is no substitute for full-featured flight